Supernova electron-neutrino interactions with xenon in the nEXO detector: Introduction

-Sec.~\ref{Sect:nEXO} describes the nEXO detector and relevant details for detecting supernovae.
-Sec.~\ref{Sect:MARLEY} focuses on the modifications of the MARLEY (Model of Argon Reaction Low Energy Yields) event generator~\cite{Gardiner2021} required for modeling \nueXeCC{} interactions; here MARLEY's cross section predictions are compared with existing theoretical calculations.
-Sec.~\ref{Sect:reconstruction} details the simulation of events predicted by MARLEY and the reconstruction algorithm employed to predict the visible spectrum nEXO will observe as a result of electron-neutrino interactions.
+Section~\ref{Sect:nEXO} describes the nEXO detector and relevant details for detecting supernovae.
+Section ~\ref{Sect:MARLEY} focuses on the modifications of the MARLEY (Model of Argon Reaction Low Energy Yields) event generator~\cite{Gardiner2021} required for modeling \nueXeCC{} interactions; here MARLEY's cross section predictions are compared with existing theoretical calculations.
+Section~\ref{Sect:reconstruction} details the simulation of events predicted by MARLEY and the reconstruction algorithm employed to predict the visible spectrum nEXO will observe as a result of electron-neutrino interactions.
 Finally, Sec.~\ref{Sect:parameterization} studies the ability of the nEXO detector to reconstruct the incident supernova electron-neutrino parameters.
-These results are extended to a larger 300-tonne detector of similar isotopic enrichment.
+These results are extended to a larger 300 metric ton detector of similar isotopic enrichment.